Bordeaux Canal Cruise Aquitaine

 This is a sample itinerary and is subject to change.
 On alternate weeks the cruise is operated in reverse.

 - Cruise the Bordeaux Region Aboard the 8 Passenger Hotel Barge Rosa

 Cruise the Bordeaux Region Aboard the 8 Passenger Hotel Barge Rosa

 Itinerary & Hotels

-Guests are met in Bordeaux and transferred to Rosa hotel barge. moored at Castet-en-Dorthe.
-Meet the crew with a Champagne welcome aboard and settle in to your air-conditioned cabin before our first gourmet dinner on board.
+Guests are met in Bordeaux and transferred to Rosa hotel barge, moored at Castet-en-Dorthe.
+Meet the crew with a Champagne welcome aboard and settle in to your air-conditioned cabin before your first gourmet dinner on board.

 The crew consist of a knowledgeable captain, tour guide, housekeeper and a master chef whose culinary master pieces will be a regular delight throughout your cruise.
 Eight bikes are available for use and your tour guide will be happy to advise you on the best routes to cycle should you wish to explore.

 The master chef onboard is there to delight you with wonderful dishes concocted from local produce.
 Breakfast is a sumptuous spread of breads, croissants and pastries, fruit, yoghurt, fruit juices and, of course, copious amounts of delicious coffee.